What we look for in Shenandoah renters

 Our recommendation

-After the background check is complete we make a recommendation to the property owner based upon our experience as property managers in Shenandoah and the information that we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the landlord based upon our experience as property managers in Shenandoah and the information which we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a helpful tool for anyone who needs to review important real estate information about Shenandoah and neighboring communities.
-The Guide to Real Estate has data regarding what has sold and what is on the market, and a couple of surprising facts that you may not know.
-In addition, our Guide highlights many of the assets of living in Shenandoah.
-Certainly, most of this is helpful for purchasers and sellers, but owners and renters will probably also find this data to be very edifying.
+Our Guide to Real Estate is a helpful resource for anyone who wants to learn more about Shenandoah and neighboring communities.
+The Guide to Real Estate includes data about what has sold and what is for sale, as well as a few surprising facts that you may not be aware of.
+Also, our Guide spotlights some assets of residing in Shenandoah.
+Naturally, most of this is helpful for purchasers and sellers, but landlords and tenants may also find this data to be quite useful.

 Our Broker Will Nesbitt